Skip to main content

 Conference

 Insights from all of the knowledge exchanges will be presented at the residential conference at Aberystwyth University.
-The conference will include networking opportunities, keynote speeches, workshops and an innovation showcase.
+The conference will be a chance to shape the future direction of services, including workshops, keynote speeches, showcases on evidence informed practice and networking opportunities.

 The conference will take place over two full days with an optional opening reception on the evening prior.
 The knowledge exchanges and conference are free to attend but expenses will need to be agreed and covered by individual organisations.